domainsofapp/domainsofapp.github.io/_posts/2017-11-18-notable-poems.md

 Gone to find a rabbit skin,
 To wrap the baby Bunting in.

---Sonya, in Dexter, S5:E3, "Practically Perfect"
+--Sonya, Character in Dexter, S5:E3, "Practically Perfect"

 Flies in the buttermilk, shoo fly shoo.
 Lost my partner, what'll I do?
 Skip to the Lou, my Darling.

---Sonya, in Dexter, S5:E6, "Everything is Illumenated"
+--Sonya, Character in Dexter, S5:E6, "Everything is Illumenated"

 ## Paul Revere's Ride
 LISTEN, my children, and you shall hear